 Aren't there other analytics tools available that measure patent quality?
 How does PQA differ?

 There seem to be a handful of patent analytics tools, but it is unclear how they work and if they are even implemented.
 And based on the limited information available for these tools, they seem to focus on issues other than patent quality such as patent landscape analysis, prior art searching, litigation searching, and valuation.

-To our knowledge, other than PQA, the only other commercially-available tool that purports to assess patent quality is the Ocean Tomo Ratings System (link currently down but brochure can be found here).
-According to the OTR Score page, an OTR Score is apparently assigned to each patent based on "factors" such that "[p]atent assets with higher OTR scores are statistically more likely to generate economic returns."
+To our knowledge, other than PQA, the only other commercially-available tool that purports to assess patent quality is the Ocean Tomo Ratings System (link currently down).
+According to the OTR Score page (link currently down), an OTR Score is apparently assigned to each patent based on "factors" such that "[p]atent assets with higher OTR scores are statistically more likely to generate economic returns."
 The OTR-USPTO Rate Card adds that the "OTR score is a computer-generated numerical ranking based on a number of identified predictor variables (patent 'metrics') determined to have significant statistical correlation to patent maintenance or mortality rates."

 However, it is unclear how OTR Scores are calculated and what OTR Scores actually represent.
 For example, the OTR-USPTO Rate Card states that "no direct statistical correlation has been established between OTR scores and 'fair market value,' royalty rates, validity, enforceability or infringement."
 This seems to contradict the statement on the OTR Score page that "[p]atent assets with higher OTR scores are statistically more likely to generate economic returns."
 And further, this begs the question as to how the OTR Systems are “designed for objectively assessing patent quality” when the OTR Scores do not correlate to the three measures of patent quality: validity, infringeability, and enforceability.